Faculty & Research

 Faculty Member Receives Community Engaged Teaching Award

-Dr. Shalay Jackson has made it her mission to engage her students in the content and courses she teaches that later translates to competence in the social work field.
+Dr. Shalay Jackson has made it her mission to engage her students in the content and courses she teaches, which later translates to competence in the social work field.
 This approach is especially important for courses like her Social Work Practice with Communities and Organizations course (SOW4360) as excitement and enthusiasm for community engagement is imperative for immersion and appreciation of the coursework.
+She received a 2020 FSU Community Engaged Teaching Award for her community-centered instructional approach.

 CFC Center Receives SAMHSA Grant to Create Substance Use Disorder Curriculum